 “No one who is infected may enter.”

-“Return from whence you came!” the commander hollered.
+“Return from whence you came!” the unwieldy commander hollered.
 “There won’t be a second warning!”

-Spencer was livid.
+Spencer was beyond livid.
 He’d never in his life seen such brazen neglect.

-His fellow soldiers did as he ordered, shooting Spencer dead on the spot.
+His fellow soldiers did as he ordered.
+Firing their old but powerful semi-automatic weapons, they shot Spencer dead on the spot.
 Afterwards, a soldier with a flame thrower ran forward and burned his body to ashes.
-The leader walked over to one of his soldiers.
+The commander leaned over to the soldier next to him.

-They watched as smoke rose up from the ashes and faded into memory.
+They watched as smoke rose up from the ashes and faded into the haze.